KRyan23/CycleScene/readme.md

 #### Products

+    1. I've populated each category with 6 unique products all of which have 3 sepparate pictures.
+So Item1 refers to an individual product and each item has 3 pictures associated with it (Pic1,Pic2,Pic3)
-* <u>Please note:</u> for items that seem to appear to have the same link for all 3 pictures to the same photo, that is because this is the same photo for all 3 pictures, its just edited to look like 3 distinct images.
-The reason is that suitible different angled images for this product were unavailible at the time.
+    2. Please note: For items that seem to appear to have the same link for all 3 pictures to the same photo, that is because this is the same photo for all 3 pictures, its just edited to look like 3 distinct images.
+The reason is that suitible different angled images for this product were unavailible at the time

 | Category | Item1 | Item1 | Item1 | Item2 | Item2 | Item2 | Item3 | Item3 | Item3 | Item4 | Item4  | Item4  | Item5  | Item5 | Item5  | Item6  | Item6  | Item6  |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|